man brushes a woman's real hand and a rubber hand hidden from her view

 Massage therapy

-Massage can help manage these pain symptoms through reducing tension in the muscles and creating an overall feeling of relaxation.
-It may also increase blood flow locally and lymphatic drainage to decrease inflammation.
-Notably, massage can also have a direct impact on the release of neurotransmitters that play a role in stress, mood, happiness, and pain sensation.
+Massage therapy can help manage pain symptoms through reducing tension in the muscles and creating an overall feeling of relaxation.
+It may also increase local blood flow and lymphatic drainage to decrease inflammation.
+Notably, massage may help release neurotransmitters that play a role in stress, mood, happiness, and pain sensation.

 There are several types of massage that may be effective: